xenify-io/litepaper/README.md

 ### ◽️ Limited Edition Collectible

-The Phoenix Ape NFT is an exclusive digital collectible with only 7000 available for purchase.
-Priced at 500 USDC, these rare NFTs offer a unique opportunity for collectors and investors who are looking for a valuable and innovative digital asset.
+The Phoenix Ape NFT is an exclusive digital collectible with only a 520 total supply.
+Priced at 2500 USDC, these rare NFTs offer a unique opportunity for collectors and investors who are looking for a valuable and innovative digital asset.

 ### ◽️ Phoenix Ape NFT Benefits